 The University of Virginia is considered to be one of the more prestigious academic institutions within the United States.
 The prestige is solidified by the University’s reputable undergraduate and graduate programs, its renowned professional schools (medical, law, and business), as well as its unique method of engaging student leaders (i.e., Honor System, University Judiciary System, and Student Council).
 However, in spite of these incredible attributes, the University of Virginia possesses an infamous legacy of exploiting enslaved labor to establish its existence and facilitate the matriculation of its students.

 In order to address this ineffaceable burden, the University has attempted to contextualize the historical narratives of enslaved laborers in Charlottesville.
-According to an article titled “Renewed Effort at UVA will try to ‘tell a new history’ of Charlottesville after slavery,” the University has established a President’s Commission on Uva in the Age of Segregation (Smith 2018) .
+According to an article titled “Renewed effort at UVa will try to ‘tell a new history’ of Charlottesville after slavery”, the University has established a President’s Commission on UVa in the Age of Segregation.
 The intended objective of this commission was to direct particular attention towards the historical period that occurred precisely 100 years after slavery’s emancipation (that is, 1865-1965).
-The preceding commission, The Presidents Commission on Slavery and the University, unveiled to the audience the integral contributions of enslaved Africans during the University of Virginia’s inception.
+The preceding commission, The President’s Commission on Slavery and the University, unveiled to the audience the integral contributions of enslaved Africans during the University of Virginia’s inception.
 The advantage of these commissions is that historical figures who were very often overlooked during their years of existence will instead be commemorated accordingly for their endeavors.
 Additionally, the expectation is that prospective students will not remain oblivious towards the University’s dependence on the labor of enslaved Africans.

 In contemporary society, professors may often serve as mentors that contribute to the enrichment of students.
-Additionally, the University of Virginia is known for cherishing the core values of respect, integrity, excellence, pride, and community.
+Additionally, the University of Virginia is known for cherishing the core values of honor, integrity, trust, and respect.
 However, the mere fact that such professors were owners of slaves somewhat contradicts the moral attributes that are apparently of considerable significance at the University.
 Moreover, one would not expect professors of such an esteemed caliber to condone a tradition as unconscionable as the leveraging of slave labor.

 One may consider the account of Hughes and Bryant to be nothing more than an individual concern.
 However, accounts of this nature are every bit as existent in news reports and varying forms of social media.
-Additionally, Bryant’s acceptance in the gifted program does not suggest that the constraints attributed to African-Americans are diminishing.
-As mentioned in the article, nearly 50% of all African-American students were unable to read at the appropriate grade level since the year of 2017.
+Additionally, Bryant’s acceptance in the gifted program does not suggest that the constraints attributed to African Americans are diminishing.
+As mentioned in the article, nearly 50% of all African American students in Charlottesville were unable to read at the appropriate grade level since 2017.
 Such an appalling statistic is a result of the economic inequities in Charlottesville and the United States.
 This assertion could be solidified by an astonishing development disclosed by Stanford University researchers referenced in the article.
-The researchers have confirmed that nearly one-third of the 25 districts that contain the most egregious of disparities in achievement are near college towns.
+The researchers have confirmed that nearly one-third of the 25 districts that contain the most enormous disparities in achievement are near college towns.
 Considering that affluent families in these locations were stated to have directed a significant portion of their investments to their children’s education, academic achievement was nearly an inevitability.
-On the contrary, seeing as the vast majority of Charlottesville’s African-American children were mentioned to possess a reduced family income, investments in education were simply infeasible for them.
+On the contrary, seeing as the vast majority of Charlottesville’s African American children were mentioned to possess a reduced family income, investments in education were simply infeasible for them.

 Bromley , Anne E. “New U.Va.
 Residence Hall, Gibbons House, Named for Former Slave Couple.”
 UVA Today, 2 Apr.
 2015, news.virginia.edu/content/new-uva-residence-hall-gibbons-house-named-former-slave-couple.